shromanahalder/Project-on-Advanced-Excel/README.md

 The objective of the project is to analyze sales data for Vrinda Store and create an annual sales report for 2022 to help improve business performance.

 # Process:
-- Data analysis and cleaning in Excel
+- Data analyze and Data cleaning
-- Data processing involves performing calculations and data analysis.
-- Creating interactive dashboards in Excel
+- Use Pivot Table to analyze questions.
-- Creating interactive dashboard with slicer
+- Creating interactive dashboard
 # Insights from vrinda store data analysis:
 - Highest Sales and Orders occur in March.
 - Orders that are delivered are most common, with Maharashtra, Karnataka, UP, Telangana, and Tamil Nadu being the top 5 states for sales.